PhoneIn/docs/docs/InstallationGuide/setup_app.md

 ![Phonein Registration Page](/img/registration_edited.jpg)
 1. Click **Create**.
 1. Go to your mailbox and confirm your account.
 1. Log on to the mobile app using the credentials you entered in Step 2.

 You can now link your mobile device and Phonein Intercom.
-For more information, see [Using the Phonein Mobile app](using_app).

 ## Adding a Phonein Intercom Device to the Mobile App

 When you first log on to the mobile app, you will be greeted with a welcome page, which will ask you to link your installed Phonein device to the mobile app.

 > NOTE: The **Phonein Intercom** needs to be installed first before you can link it to your mobile device.
-For more information, see [Installing Phonein Intercom](InstallationGuide/installing-phonein).
+For more information, see [Installing Phonein Intercom](/InstallationGuide/installing_phonein).

 To add a new device: